githubpartners/microsoft-learn/github/customize-code-scanning-with-github-codeql/includes/5a-customize-your-scanning-workflow-with-codeql2.md

 Code scanning workflows that use CodeQL have various configuration options that can be adjusted to better suit the needs of your organization.

-In this unit, you will learn how to reference additional queries in a custom configuration file.
+In this unit, you will learn about:

+- Additional queries in a custom configuration file: alternative ways to specify additional packs and queries
+- Disable the default queries: avoid running queries twice
+- Specify directories to scan: restrict code scanning to files in specific directories

 ## Additional queries in a custom configuration file